 Below is an overview of the roles of both nurse practitioners and doctors, as well as a discussion about the fundamental differences between them so you can decide which career is best for you.

 A nurse practitioner works directly with patients, and is typically responsible for providing urgent, primary, and specialty care to a specific population of people.
-In this role, NPs can drastically change a patient’s experience (and life!).
+In this role, NPs can drastically change a patient’s life.

 Depending on the U.S. state in which a nurse practitioner works, their role can be just as important as a physician’s.
 This is because NPs can provide care without a physician’s oversight.